 Cutting through the middle of the Timucuan Preserve, amidst the beauty of local State Parks, the A1A Trail connects Big Talbot Island to Little Talbot Island on a paved path surrounded by marshes, wild vegetation, and the occasional wildlife encounter with a tortoise, and hundreds of different bird species.
 There are parking lots by the trail and it is protected from traffic by vegetation and barriers making it very safe for long distance runners.

 3. Eco Tours

 Nature enthusiasts enjoy historic tours that explore significant historical and natural sites in Jacksonville including Fort George Island, Kingsley Plantation and the Talbot Island State Park.
 All the while, guides discuss flora and fauna, while telling the history of the island.
 These tours are offered throughout Jacksonville in our lush natural habitats.
-Book your next eco tour through EcoMotion Tours or Kayak Amelia.
+Book your next eco tour through Kayak Amelia.